krb5/krb5/doc/rst_source/krb_admins/env_variables.rst

            E.g. *KRB5_TRACE=/dev/stdout kinit*

-           This environment variable overrides the tracing behavior set by the application using either of the following API:
+           The setting of this environment variable can be overridden by the tracing behavior set by the application using either of the following API:

                -  :c:func:`krb5_set_trace_callback()` or
                -  :c:func:`krb5_set_trace_filename()`